ELPatrinum/WC-Viewer/README.md

-WhatsApp Chat Viewer is a Python-based desktop application built with PySide6, designed to provide an easy-to-use graphical interface for viewing WhatsApp chat exports.
+WhatsApp Chat Viewer is a Python-based desktop application, designed to provide an easy-to-use graphical interface for viewing WhatsApp chat exports.
 It supports displaying text messages, images, videos, and audio files directly within the chat interface.